Understanding the True Cost of CMA Software

 1. Perpetual License

-In fact, With a perpetual license, you pay a one-time fee for the software and own it indefinitely.
+You see, So, In fact, With a perpetual license, you pay a one-time fee for the software and own it indefinitely.
 This model often includes an annual maintenance fee for updates and support.
 While the upfront cost is higher, it can be more economical in the long run if you plan to use the software for many years.

 Pros: